By Steve Beauregard

 Indian Casinos in California with Slot Machines

-While I have not investigated all 62 of these casinos, it is widely accepted that all have slot machines.
+While I have not investigated all 64 of these casinos, all appear to have have slot machines (based on their websites).
 The vast majority also have table games.

 Many of the larger California casinos are luxurious resorts with restaurants, spas, concert venues, golf courses and amenities that would place them right at home on the Las Vegas Strip.

 Places like the Pechanga Resort at Casino in Temecula, California, for example, are enormous.
 In fact, Pechanga is one of the biggest casinos in the U.S.), boasting close to 4,000 slot machines.

 Other California casinos, such as the Thunder Valley Casino Resort, and the San Manuel Indian Bingo and Casino, each has over 220,000 square feet of gaming space, making each larger than the massive MGM Grand on the Las Vegas Strip.

 The San Diego area is a hotspot for California gambling.
 San Diego County is home to 9 of the state’s 64 casinos.